Giveth/impact-graph/docs/powerBoosting.md

 |602142|67      |223521   |7057           |2.69      |

 ### power_balance_snapshot
-With the above data we know in each snapshot which user boosted what percentage to a project, but we need to know what the givPower balance of user is in each snapshot in order to determine **projectRank** for the project and calculate the **totalPower**
+With the above data we know in each snapshot which user boosted what percentage to a project, but we need to know
+the givPower balance of users in each snapshot in order to determine **totalPower** for the project and then calculate the **projectRank**

 We check with this cronjob expression `FILL_POWER_SNAPSHOT_BALANCE_CRONJOB_EXPRESSION` that in Staging ENV is `20 */5 * * * *`
-means every **5 min** to fill power balance , for users in snapshot that they boosted a project but their balance is not filled in that snapshot
+means every **5 min** to fill power balance , for users that they boosted a project in a snapshot but their corresponding balance at the time os snapshot is not filled.

 How we fill the balance?
 We already have filled the **blockNumber** in powerSnapshot so we call the subgraph and ask user's balance in that specific block